njoseGIT/flab/README.md

 Example: reloading and using device

     flab.reload_device('ExampleDevice')
-    flab.devices['ExampleDevice'].example_function()

-###Drivers

-Unlike a Task, a Driver has relatively fewer requirements.
-A Driver must define:

-1. driver_name: a string matching the filename
-2. an __ init __ method that does not accept any arguments

-Any other methods and variables are given by the programmer.
-A certain degree of expertise in digital communication is required to program drivers, which is not covered in this guide.
+    flab.devices['ExampleDevice'].set_temperature(50)

+To get or change the attributes of a device, one should use the 'get' and 'set' methods.

-Example: DriverTemplate
+Example:

-    class Driver():

-        driver_name = 'DriverTemplate'
-        version = '2.0.1'

-        def __init__(self):
-            pass

-        #returns the value of a Driver attribute
-        def get(self, attribute_name):
-            return self.__getattribute__(attribute_name)

-        #sets the value of a Driver attribute
-        def set(self, attribute_name, value):
-            self.__setattr(attribute_name, value)

-        #returns the name of a Driver
-        def get_driver_name(self):
-            return self.driver_name

-        #sets the name of a Driver
-        def set_driver_name(self, driver_name):
-            self.driver_name = driver_name
+    temperature = flab.devices['ExampleDevice'].get('setpoint_temperature')
+    flab.devices['ExampleDevice'.set('setpoint_temperature',5)

 Some equipment providers or third parties already provide drivers in python, which can be adapted.
-Below is a Driver used for collecting data from Arduino Mega controllers using the pyfirmata library.
+Below is a Device used for collecting data from Arduino Mega controllers using the pyfirmata library.

-Example: ArduinoMegaDriver
+Example: ArduinoMegaDevice

     #A class for driving Arduino Mega using the pyfirmata library (https://pypi.org/project/pyFirmata/)

     from pyfirmata import Arduino, util, ArduinoMega
+    from flab.Templates import DeviceTemplate

-    class Driver(ArduinoMega):
+    class Device(ArduinoMega, DeviceTemplate.Device):

         port = 'NA'
         is_arduino_connected = False
         print_status = True
         driver_name = 'ArduinoMegaDriver'
         mega = {'digital': tuple(x for x in range(56)),'analog': tuple(x for x in range(16)),'pwm': tuple(x for x in range(2, 14)),'use_ports': True,'disabled': (0, 1, 14, 15)}

-        def __init__(self):
-            pass

         #set the communication port
         def set_port(self,port):